Article

 Lance Robinson

-Lance Robinson is a Managing Director of Kaufman Hall and Leader of the firm’s Performance Improvement practice, which includes individuals with deep expertise in labor, non-labor, productivity, supply chain, contracted services, overhead, clinical service mix, and revenue cycle management.
+Lance Robinson is a Managing Director of Kaufman Hall and Leader of the firm’s Revenue and Operations Improvement (ROI) practice, which includes individuals with deep expertise in labor, non-labor, productivity, supply chain, contracted services, overhead, clinical service mix, and revenue cycle management.

 Submit